stetel/printer/README.md

 Check [Stetel Maven repository website](https://maven.stetel.com/help.jsp) for more information.

 # Initializing
 First you have to power on the printer.
-This is better done as soon as possible in th Application class, otherwise Android can destroy the static references so you printer will be powered off.
+This is better done as soon as possible in the Application class, otherwise Android can destroy the static references so your printer will be powered off.
 ```
 Printer.powerOn()
 ```
-This is the base method which replicates the standard Android Log class, but there are others which accepts parameters.
+This is the base method which replicates the standard Android Log class, but there are others which accept parameters.
 Take a look at Javadocs to see what's best for you.

 # Usage